AMWA-TV/ms-05-03/docs/Blockspec contents.md

 # Blockspec contents

-The elements of a blockspec are as follows.
-Details of these items follow, beginning with **Header data**, below.

 The formal specification of the blockspec format is described in JSON schemas.
 See the JSON Schemas section.

-The structure is:
+The elements of a blockspec are as follows:

 * Header data
   * Identification of the blockspec and its parent, if any.